Applicants Schools Enterprise Media About Find a course Apply

 Courses included

-The UOW Master of Social Work (Qualifying) will equip you with the knowledge and skills to make important contributions to the betterment of people and communities.
-You will build on prior study of the individual and society, and further develop your interest in social justice and human rights, to earn a professionally accredited Social Work qualification.
+Throughout the degree, you will build on prior study of the individual and society, and further develop your interest in social justice, human rights and social development, to earn a professionally accredited social work qualification.

-UOW Social Work graduates enter the workforce with practical experience earned through supervised professional placements.
-Your UOW degree will ensure you’re ready to promote social change and development, and will help you make a difference to the lives of marginalised and disadvantaged individuals, families and communities.
+UOW social work graduates enter the workforce with practical experience earned through supervised professional placements.
+Your UOW degree will ensure you’re ready to promote social change and development and will help you make a difference to the lives of marginalised and disadvantaged individuals, families and communities.

 Either:

-This course will be offered as a Commonwealth Supported Place (CSP).
+This course will be offered as a Commonwealth supported place (CSP).
 This means the Australian government will subsidise your tuition fees by up to 75%.
 To be eligible for this fee subsidy, you must meet the following criteria: Be a domestic student, i.e. an Australian or New Zealand citizen, a permanent resident of Australia or a permanent Australian Humanitarian visa holder.

 Refer to University of Wollongong current fee information.